Masseter Botox

 Botox is a generally safe procedure, but like any medical intervention, there’s a potential for side effects.
 These are typically mild and temporary, and may include:

-● A temporary "lopsided smile" due to uneven relaxation of the masseter muscles.
-This is uncommon but can occur and usually resolves within a few weeks.
+● A Temporary “Lopsided Smile”: In rare cases, uneven relaxation of the masseter muscles can cause a slight asymmetry in the smile.
+This is typically temporary and resolves within a few weeks.

 Consultation is Key